Extended emission-line region

 A composite showing five candidate EELR taken from the Rubin Virgo Field 'first look' release in June 2025.

 In broad-band images the [O III] emission lines usually lie at the g-band.
 The true color of an EELR would be dominated by the [O III] emission, which is a cyan color.
 In astronomical imaging slightly false-color images that transform g, r and i bands into RGB-images are more common.
 Sometimes the i-band is replaced with a z-band image.
 The EELRs appear as blue (g-band) objects in these survey images.
 Sometimes the H-alpha line is redshifted enough to lie at the i-band, which can make the EELR appear as a blue-violet object in these survey images.
 Sometimes the [O III] is redshifted enough that this line overlaps with the r-band or i-band, which makes them green or red in survey images of the Hyper Suprime-Cam.
 At around 0.1 < z < 0.38 the 5006.843 Å [O III] line is redshifted to the r-band and at 0.38 < z < 0.68 it is redshifted to the i-band.
 A team of researchers detected a resolved EELR at a high redshift of 4.54 in a galaxy protocluster with JWST.

-Another related type of cloud is a extended narrow-line region (ENLR).
+Another related type of cloud is an extended narrow-line region (ENLR).
 The EELRs usually have dynamically chaotic structures and high velocities and are probably the result of mergers.
 ENLRs on the other hand follow the disk structure of the galaxy and have a low velocity.

 Recently a connection between EELRs and Tidal Disruption Events (TDE), as well as quasi-periodic X-ray eruption (QPE) was found.
 This connection is explained with TDEs and QPEs favouring a gas-rich post-merger environment.
 It is possible that repeated TDEs could power EELRs.
-On the other hand a fading AGN could result in an increase of the rate of TDEs.
+On the other hand, a fading AGN could result in an increase of the rate of TDEs.